vpulim/ethereumjs-client/README.md

 ``ethereumjs-blockchain``.
 It handles creation of the data directory, provides basic blockchain operations and maintains an updated current state of the blockchain, including current height, total difficulty, and latest block.
-- ``BlockPool`` [**In Progress**] This class holds segments of the blockchain that have been downloaded from other peers.
-Once valid, sequential segments are available, they are automatically added to the blockchain
-    - ``HeaderPool`` [**In Progress**] This is a subclass of ``BlockPool`` that holds header segments instead of block segments.
-It is useful for light syncs when downloading sequential headers in parallel.
 - ``Server`` This class represents a server that discovers new peers and handles incoming and dropped connections.
 When a new peer connects, the ``Server`` class will negotiate protocols and emit a ``connected`` event with a new ``Peer``instance.
 The peer will have properties corresponding to each protocol.
 For example,